Real World Retirement Software

 5) Specific Annual Withdrawal Amounts: This withdrawal method just disables the other nine payout methods, so only amounts input into the withdrawal manual override column inject income into the retirement plan.

-In short, you manually input how much of an investment's balance you want to withdraw, and to be spent as retirement income, in every year.
-Then the calculator forces that much net income into the picture.
+In short, you'd manually input how much of an investment's balance you want to withdraw, and to be spent as retirement income, in every year.
+Then the retirement software forces that much net income into the picture.
 If there's a surplus over what's needed, then it's added back to active Flexible assets (discussed next).

 6) Flexible Withdrawal: This payment method pays out retirement income in a manner that does not have a structured payout option (methods 1 - 4, or 7 - 10).
-Its an easy way to just let it figure everything out based on what's needed.
+It's an easy way to just let the retirement planner figure everything out based on what's needed.

 Flexible Assets also accept income surpluses when there's a forced surplus (theres more money coming in than being spent).
 These surpluses get added back to their market value, so it can grow until needed in the future.